sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-2101] - Capitalization of 'pagination: Previous' in Keyboard Shortcuts
  - [MIFOSX-2105] - Active Status Color should be Light Green or Florescent Green
  - [MIFOSX-1258] - No option to translate system defined dropdowns as value is directly used instead of code
- - [MIFOSX-1582] - Users "Sign In" but "Log Out"—make sign/log in/out terminology consistent
+ - [MIFOSX-1582] - Users "Sign In" but "Log Out"ï¿½make sign/log in/out terminology consistent
  - [MIFOSX-2055] - User not able to approve loan for a client with Loan approve permissions
  - [MIFOSX-2044] - Demo System Log In Page Improvements